 – Any care and assistance you may require from loved ones

 This is particularly so in relation to injuries that happened whilst at work, or travelling to and from work which may already be the subject of a WorkCover claim.
-Often insurers may deal with you directly in the initial stages of your claim however before you finalise the claim, sign any paperwork or attempt to finalise the claim you have a right to seek legal advice to ensure that your rights are fully protected.
+Often insurers may deal with you directly in the initial stages of your claim, but before you finalise the claim or sign any paperwork, you have a right to seek legal advice to ensure that your rights are fully protected.

 The earlier you consult your lawyer in relation to your claim, the better.
 However, legal advice can be sought at any stage of the process.